bioinfo-pf-curie/biogitflow/gitlab-new-project.inc.rst

 Configure GitLab-CI
 -------------------

 If you use GitLab-CI to deploy the pipeline, some configuration may be required.
-In our infrastrcuture, we have to apply the settings described below.
+In our infrastructure, we have to apply the settings described below.
-## Configuration of the gitlab-runner

 Disable the Shared runners
 ~~~~~~~~~~~~~~~~~~~~~~~~~~